-The application is pursuant to Section 9-4.4804(a), as the Applicant applied under the initial application phase.
-The Police Chief placed Adam Zollinger of CB1 Coastside on the Qualified Marijuana Registration List (the original name for the Qualified Cannabis Registration List) as Qualified Cannabis Registrant (QCR) #18-15 on May 1, 2018.
+The application is compliant with Section 9-4.4804(a), as the Applicant applied under the initial application phase.
+The Police Chief placed Ana Leaño-Williams of Seaweed Holistics on the Qualified Marijuana Registration List (the original name for the Qualified Cannabis Registration List) as Qualified Cannabis Registrant (QCR) #18-12 on May 1, 2018.
+The applicant has successfully completed phases one and two of the public safety license requirements contained in Chapter 16 of Title 4.
 Therefore, there is sufficient information to make this finding.